noxouille/dotfiles-2/readme.md

 1. Run the install.sh as root (from dotfiles dir) and pass it your username
 1. Start X (optional), run in nvim :PlugInstall

-Next is optional (just for me) (saying like someone else uses this crap):
+Configure (just for me) (saying like someone else uses this crap):
-1. Configure locales
+1. locales
-1. Configure hardware (touchpad, sound, wireless, etc)
+1. hardware (touchpad, sound, wireless, etc)
-1. Configure dwm hotkeys (brightness, volume, scrot)
+1. dwm hotkeys (brightness, volume, scrot)
+1. Autologin, autostartx